-“and I shambled after as usual as I've been doing all my life after people who interest me, because the only people for me are the mad ones, the ones who are mad to live, mad to talk, mad to be saved, desirous of everything at the same time, the ones who never yawn or say a commonplace thing, but burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars and in the middle you see the blue centerlight pop and everybody goes "Awww!"
+Since his death, Kerouac's literary prestige has grown, and several previously unseen works have been published.
+His books remain in print today, including The Town and the City, On the Road, Doctor Sax, and The Dharma Bums.
+Kerouac wrote: “and I shambled after as usual as I've been doing all my life after people who interest me, because the only people for me are the mad ones, the ones who are mad to live, mad to talk, mad to be saved, desirous of everything at the same time, the ones who never yawn or say a commonplace thing, but burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars and in the middle you see the blue centerlight pop and everybody goes "Awww!"

 How often do you live an uncommon life?

 How often do you reflect on the courage it may require living an uncommon life?

 The Impressionists did what no other group of artists tried when they when out on their own; have you ever tried to go out on your own to be uncommon?